xinpascal/markdown-inline-graphviz/README.md

 =======================================

 This is just a continuation of the great job of Steffen Prince in [sprin/markdown-inline-graphviz](https://github.com/sprin/markdown-inline-graphviz), in order to get it work with pip3.
+If you use python 2, please use the original extension instead.

 A Python Markdown extension that replaces inline Graphviz definitins with inline SVGs or PNGs!

 Why render the graphs inline?
 No configuration!
-Works with any Python-Markdown-based static site generator, such as [MkDocs](http://www.mkdocs.org/), [Pelican](http://blog.getpelican.com/), and [Nikola](https://getnikola.com/) out of the box without configuring an output directory.
+Works with any Python-Markdown-based static site generator, suche originas [MkDocs](http://www.mkdocs.org/), [Pelican](http://blog.getpelican.com/), and [Nikola](https://getnikola.com/) out of the box without configuring an output directory.